angrykoala/wendigo/README.md

 styles.color; // 'rgb(255, 0, 0)'
 ```

+**checked(selector)**
+Returns true if the first element matching the given selector (checkbox) is checked.
+If the value is not a checkbox and doesn't have checked property set, it will return undefined.

 **text(selector)**
 Returns an array with all text contents of the elements matching the css selector